 From mist to fog to edge to cloud – a short overview

 To bring some light into the terminology mess: The terms “mist computing” and “cloud computing” constitute the ends of a continuum.
 In our definition, the edge covers everything from cloud to any end device, however tiny and limited it may be.
 In this definition, there really is only the cloud and the edge.

 However, some authors additionally use the terms fog computing and mist computing.

 Mist covers the computing area that takes place on really tiny, distributed, and outspread devices, e.g. humidity or temperature sensors.
 To make it a bit more tangible: These devices generally are too small to run an operating system locally.
 They just generate data and send that data to the network.

 As opposed to mist computing, the cloud refers to huge centralized data centers.
 The terms “fog” and “edge” fall within this continuum and – depending on whose definition you follow – can be used interchangeably.

-Form edge to cloud and back: History repeating itself
+From edge to cloud and back: History repeating itself

 Computing has seen constant turns between centralized and distributed computing over the decades, and with recent developments in hardware capacity, we’re again entering into a decentralized cycle.

-One to rule them all?
+Cloud or edge? – one to rule them all?

 Neither the cloud nor the edge is a solution for all cases.
 As always: It depends.
 There are cases, where the edge makes more sense than the cloud and vice versa.
 Most cases however, do need both.
 If you can, putting the bulk of your computational workload on the edge does make sense though from an economic as well as environmental perspective.